-- 1 15 brainstorming techniques & templates for 2021
+- 1 15 brainstorming techniques for remote teams in 2021

 Have you put brainstorming on hold since your team went remote?
 Or perhaps you’re struggling to find a way to problem solve if you’re not sitting around a big whiteboard?
 Not to worry, we’re here to help!
+These 15 brainstorming techniques have all been adapted for online brainstorming sessions.

 Whether you’re running brainstorming sessions as a part of a design thinking workshop, a UX design sprint or ideating on strategy for your next big launch, these 15 alternative brainstorming techniques are sure to take your creativity and idea generation to the next level!

 1. Mind mapping

 Mind Maps are a great technique to organize information, connect related ideas, and help capture the flow of ideas during a brainstorming session.
 Importantly, visualizing ideas and concepts on a Mind Map allows you to showcase your thoughts in an organic, yet easy-to-follow manner.
 This mimics the way the mind works!